wchorski/dg-pywrite/src/site/notes/developer/Javascript/Sort Array By Date.md

 ---
-{"dg-publish":true,"permalink":"/developer/Javascript/Sort Array By Date/","noteIcon":""}
+{"dg-publish":true,"permalink":"/developer/Javascript/Sort Array By Date/"}
 ---

-Wanted to sort and display the most future dates in a list / table (using [[developer/Home Lab 🏠/CouchDB\|developer/Home Lab 🏠/CouchDB]] , so don't forget the info is in the `doc` object)
+Wanted to sort and display the most future dates in a list / table (using [[developer/Home Lab 🏠/CouchDB\|CouchDB]] , so don't forget the info is in the `doc` object)

 ```js
 	data = [